Daddoon/BlazorMobile/README.md

 This bug is a [regression from .NET Core 3.0-preview8](https://github.com/dotnet/corefx/issues/40409#issuecomment-522514553) that is already fixed for preview9.

-We have to wait top preview9 shipping, or working on an older version of Blazor & BlazorMobile running on preview7, or compiling by yourself current Microsoft nightly builds.
+We have to wait for preview9 shipping, or working on an older version of Blazor & BlazorMobile running on preview7, or compiling by yourself current Microsoft nightly builds.

 In my opinion, the best option is to wait.